 Registration and What You Need to Know Before Your Pet’s Surgery

-Please read this whole page before bringing an animal to the clinic.
+Please read this whole page before your appointment

-- Our clinic does not have the capacity to treat sick or injured animals.
+- Our clinic cannot treat sick or injured animals.
 If your pet is sick or injured, please call your regular veterinarian.
 This clinic provides elective spay/neuter surgery for healthy pets only.
-See our list of Veterinary Clinics in Yamhill County to find a veterinarian.
+See our list of Veterinary clinics in Yamhill County.

-- We recommend you obey the Oregon state law that requires all dogs to have a rabies vaccination.
-If your dog has not had a rabies vaccination, we can administer it at the time of surgery for a charge of $12.00.
+- We recommend you obey the Oregon State Law that requires all dogs to have a rabies vaccination.
+If your dog has not had a rabies vaccination, we can administer it at the time of surgery for a fee of $15.00.